NISQ-friendly measurement-based quantum clustering algorithms: Introduction

-In this paper, we propose two measurement-based clustering algorithms that effectively reduce the time complexity up to the order of polynomial time.
-The first algorithm follows a divisive approach, we call it Quantum Hierarchical Clustering Algorithm (QHCA).
-The number of clusters is determined by the ancillae used whereas; in the second algorithm, clustering of the dataset is achieved by measuring the data point unsharply and with the appropriate choice of the variance of the gaussian window.
-For both the algorithms, the time complexity was found to be of the order of $O(N^2)$ which is better than the classical divisive algorithm which is of the order of $O(2^N)$ where $N$ is the number of data points.
-We specifically implemented both algorithms on a concentric circle data set for which the classical divisive clustering approach fails.
-It is found that the presented clustering algorithms perform better than the classical divisive one; both in terms of clustering and time complexity.
-We also implemented it on the Churrtiz data set of cities and the Wisconsin breast cancer dataset where we found an accuracy of approximately $97.43\%$.
+In this work, we propose two novel measurement-based quantum clustering algorithms.
+Both algorithms are polynomial in time in terms of data to cluster, and the distance between the furthest points.
+Further, they effectively remove the requirement of a black box.
+The first algorithm proposed in this paper follows a divisive approach, which we call Quantum Hierarchical Clustering Algorithm (QHCA).
+The second algorithm is a Unsharp Measurement-based Clustering Algorithm (UMCA), where clustering of a data set is achieved by measuring the data points unsharply and with the appropriate choice of the variance of the Gaussian window.
+For both the algorithms, the operation complexity was found to be of the order of $O(D_{max}^2)$, where $D_{max}$ is the maximum distance between any two points in the dataset, upto some linear factor.
+We show in this work, $D_{max}$ can be suitably scaled down to $O(log_N)$, with high accuracy in the clustering outcome.
+Compared to other quantum clustering algorithms, we find that our proposed methods provide a similar complexity, with the benefit of easy implementability on noisy intermediate scale quantum (NISQ) devices.
+We further implemented the algorithms on a concentric circle data set for which the classical divisive clustering approach fails and show that our algorithm perform well in accuracy with very low qubit cost and high measurement complexity.
+We further show that our algorithms work with very low qubits and measurement complexity, and is thus suitable for NISQ computers.
+We have implemented QHCA on the Churrtiz data set of $130$ cities, and shown that the algorithm works well with decreasing qubit resources.
+Additionally, UMCA is implemented on the labeled Wisconsin breast cancer dataset of $699$ datapoints, and where we found an accuracy of approximately $94\%$, using only $4$ qubits and measurements polynomial in qubit numbers.
+Subsequently we show, under an assumption of measurement error, UMCA works better than the noiseless measurement, which makes it extremely suitable for NISQ devices.

-The paper is organized as follows.
-In section \ref{sec 2}, we give an overview of Hierarchical clustering and measurements in quantum mechanics.
+The manuscript is organized as follows.
+In section \ref{sec 2}, we give an overview of hierarchical clustering and unsharp measurements in quantum mechanics.
 In section \ref{sec 3}, the workflow of both algorithms is described.
 Section \ref{sec 4} is dedicated to the implementation of our algorithms on various bench-marking datasets.
-Finally, we conclude in section \ref{sec 5}.
+Finally, we conclude in section \ref{sec 5} with future plans.